bmegli/realsense-ir-to-vaapi-h264/README.md

 - cleanup

 Currently NV12 Y is filled with infrared greyscale and color plane is filled with constant value.

-High H.264 profile supports Monochrome Video Format (4:0:0) so there may be room for improvement (I am not sure VAAPI supports it).

 ## Dependencies